jihyunsong42/musicNFTMarketplace_frontend/README.md

 #3 For UI, Bootstrap 4 and Font Awesome 4 were used.
 HighCharts, Pandas were also used to display charts.<br>
 #4 The main page shows KOSPI stock chart, and if you select other market tabs, the chart changes.<br>
 #5 You can scale in/out stock charts by clicking time units.

+※ Currently client/server communication is not stable so minting NFT is not working.
+I am working on this at the moment.)